Build your own profile by selecting any THREE hormones to test.

 Instructions provided with all test kits.

-- Perform simple saliva sample collection and complete your referral form.
+- Perform simple saliva sample collection and complete the included referral form.

-- Post your sample and referral form back to the lab’ using the OVER NIGHT EXPRESS satchel.
+- Post your sample and referral form back to the lab’ using the Express Post satchel.
 Tracking included.

 - Receive your hormone test results by secure .PDF to your designated email address.